Current members

 Brighton Hedger, Master's student

-Brighton is a recent graduate of University of San Diego with a B.S. in Environmental and Ocean Sciences with a concentration in Marine Ecology.
+Brighton is a graduate of University of San Diego with a B.S. in Environmental and Ocean Sciences with a concentration in Marine Ecology.
 She is interested in researching coral growth and calcification rates and developing a community-based system to measure coral cores.

 email

-Brighton is a recent graduate of University of San Diego with a B.S. in Environmental and Ocean Sciences with a concentration in Marine Ecology.
+Brighton is a graduate of University of San Diego with a B.S. in Environmental and Ocean Sciences with a concentration in Marine Ecology.
 She is interested in researching coral growth and calcification rates and developing a community-based system to measure coral cores.

 email